laa-1-yay/Vehicle-detection-and-tracking/README.md

 | cell_per_block | 2 |
 | hog_channel  | 'ALL' |

 It makes more sense to use (8x8) pixels per cell for a 64x64 training image.
 After trying different orientations like 6, 8 and 9, all of giving reasonable results, the alignment of gradients in hog visualization with orientation, 9 was able to clearly differentiate between car and non -cars.
-So, I chose 9 as orientation.
+So 9 was chosen.

 #### 3. Training of classifier using selected HOG features (and color features if used).

-The code for training classifier is provided in code cell (18 -21) under the heading `Training the classifier`.
+The code for training classifier is provided in code cell (18 - 21) under the heading `Training the classifier`.
 In code cell 18, features are extracted from training data using extract_features which uses hog features , binned color features and histogram of all color channelst to compute a 1-D feature array for a training image.

 The concatenated feature data are normalized by calling `StandardScaler` from `sklearn.preprocessing` library and shuffled and divided into training and test dataset in `train_test_split()` function.